AdobeDocs/commerce-testing/src/pages/functional-testing-framework/metadata.md

 </operation>
 ```

-As a result, MFTF sends an unauthorized POST request with an empty body to the `https://example.com/rest/V1/guest-carts` and stores the single string response that the endpoint returns.
+As a result, the Functional Testing Framework sends an unauthorized POST request with an empty body to the `https://example.com/rest/V1/guest-carts` and stores the single string response that the endpoint returns.

 ### Handling a REST API response

-There are cases when you need to reuse the data that Magento responded with to your POST request.
+There are cases when you need to reuse the data that Adobe Commerce or Magento Open source responded with to your POST request.

 Let's see how to handle data after you created a category with custom attributes: